Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

+For the cell-wise imputation tasks in Table~\ref{tab:op-impute}, \texttt{LLM-ALL} and \texttt{LLM-ONE} achieve similar performance, with \texttt{LLM-ALL} showing a slight advantage.
+For the new-row generation task (row-wise \textsf{Impute}), \texttt{LLM-ALL} significantly outperforms \texttt{LLM-ONE}.
+This suggests that both cell and row-level imputation tasks are highly sensitive to contextual information: when richer context from the relational tables is provided, LLMs are able to generate outputs in a more accurate format.

 For the new-column generation tasks (column-wise \textsf{Impute)}, \texttt{LLM-ONE} consistently performs better across different base models.
-This is because generating a new column often requires specific fine-grained reasoning and computation.
-Recall the example in Section~\ref{sec:bench-single} where a new ``State'' column is inferred from the ``Location'' column.
+This is because generating a new column often requires specific fine-grained reasoning and computation, for example, generating a new ``State'' column by inferring from the ``Location'' column.
 Each tuple demands distinct external knowledge, and \texttt{LLM-ONE} provides dedicated reasoning space for each tuple, leading to precise stepwise derivation.
-Similar to \iref{1}, \texttt{LLM-ONE} consistently solves the task effectively across base models, while for models with large maximum context window like GPT-5, the performance difference between \texttt{LLM-ONE} and \texttt{LLM-ALL} becomes marginal.
+However, for models with a large maximum context window like GPT-5, the performance difference between \texttt{LLM-ONE} and \texttt{LLM-ALL} becomes marginal.

-For the new-row generation task (row-wise \textsf{Impute)}, we only design and evaluate \texttt{LLM-ONE} and its variants, \ie, invoking LLMs to directly generate a new row, maybe prompting with data examples.
-It is not reasonable to insert a new row by prompting the whole table in a \texttt{LLM-ALL} manner, so we do not consider this uncommon baseline.
-As shown, data examples largely improve both formatting correctness and content correctness.
+\insight{3}{ \textbf{\textsf{Impute} Operator Design Choice.} When generating columns, \texttt{LLM-ONE} is more accurate due to its larger per-tuple reasoning space.
+For cell and row-wise imputation, providing sufficient context substantially improves the performance, and thus, \texttt{LLM-ALL} is preferred. }